All Episodes

 Maybe.

-It's it it is literally a perma crisis.
+It is literally a perma crisis.

 And he's announced a super ministry that's going to focus on economic growth.

-And it isn't clear how that is going to work with the Treasury.
+And it isn't clear how that is going to work with the treasury.

 So this is what's kind of happening.

-Um and sorry, but to plug in my own website, I've written about the next financial crisis that's probably coming to Britain.
+And sorry, but to plug in my own website, I've written about the next financial crisis that's probably coming to Britain.

-I mean, uh Farage is convinced it'll be next year, end of next year after the May elections at some point.
+I mean, Farage is convinced it'll be next year, end of next year after the May elections at some point.

-Very possible.
+Very possibly.

-And I I mean I would be shocked.
+And I mean, I would be shocked.

 They're like, well, why wouldn't he?

-And here we are, a year in, everyone hates him.
+And here we are, a year in.

-He's the country's going terribly.
+The country's going terribly.

 There's no fixing the system from within, basically.